enonic/nextxp-template/README.md

 # NextJS ♡ Enonic : Front-end part of the Enonic/Next.js headless CMS demo

-This is repo is based on a [Next.js](https://nextjs.org/) project based on [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It also includes an integration with the CMS called the Enonic Adapter.
+This is repo is based on https://github.com/enonic/nextjs-enonic-template and represents the end-result of completing the Next.xp tutorial: https://developer.enonic.com/docs/next.xp

 ## Running demo in the cloud
-Follow the TLDR; instructions listed on the front-page of this tutorial: https://developer.enonic.com/docs/next.xp
+Follow the TLDR; instructions listed on the front-page of the tutorial referenced above.

 ## Running demo locally
 1. Launch local Enonic SDK sandbox (https://developer.enonic.com/start)